Our Mission: Hook Line & Tinker is committed to fostering joy, calm and creativity while demonstrating care for our planet and community.

 Our kits are available in more than 300 lovely, independent retail shops around the world.
 And of course, you can also find them right here on hooklinetinker.com and in our sweet little storefront in Herring Cove, Nova Scotia.

 All of Hook, Line & Tinker’s embroidery illustrations are original and designed by Laurie Dolhan for beginner stitchers.
 Patterns are unique and modern in style.
 The limited colour palette and use of recurring motifs is purposeful - finished hoops hang well as mix-and-match groupings and tell a cohesive story within a theme.
 Some patterns are easy peasy first time friendly, others are for ambitious beginners.
 But all allow for creativity, experimentation, and calm.

 Each illustration is repeatedly rendered through the craft of hand embroidery using a variety of basic, introductory stitches to build texture and a pleasing design.
-The 100% cotton fabric is cut and prepared by hand, and all finalized patterns are printed onto the fabric in our studio using inks that maintain their integrity during the stitching process.
+The 100% cotton fabric is printed in studio using a Mimaki TX300P-1800 fabric printer.
+(AKA, "The Beast")

 Our studio is located in Mi’kma’ki, the ancestral and unceded lands of the Mi'kmaq people.
 As settlers, of Halifax and the world, we make every effort to operate sustainably and with respect for our beautiful planet.

 We believe in universal access to basic needs such as housing and food, and as a company, we're committed to fighting housing and food insecurity.
 As of July, 2018, a minimum of 5% of profits are donated to help women and children experiencing homelessness.
 Hook, Line & Tinker currently supports Adsum for Women and Children through financial contributions and regular volunteer efforts.
 Our team also comes together to cook healthy meals through Shelter Nova Scotia's "Adopt-a-meal" program.